-4.2 Summoning Help Outside Office Hours
+3.2 Summoning Help Outside Office Hours

-The following information is intended to help in summoning assistance outside office hours (see also 5.2, 5.3, 6.1).
+The following information is intended to help in summoning assistance outside office hours.

-- (1) Reception/MPH Lodge should be contacted in the first instance. - (2) If Reception/MPH Lodge is unavailable, please contact the Night Porter's phone number if you require assistance out of hours.
+- (1) The Porters' Lodge should be contacted in the first instance. - (2) If the Porters' Lodge is unavailable, please contact the Night Porter's phone number if you require assistance out of hours.
 Out of Hours Telephone: 07879116877 - (3) There is both an alarm bell and a telephone in the lifts in the Norfolk, Laws, Heap, and Library Buildings, and Mount Pleasant Halls.
 If help is required follow the instructions displayed in the lift.

-4.3 Security
+3.3 Security

 Responsibility for security rests with all students, fellows, staff (including contractors and agency staff) and with visitors to the College.
-In particular, everyone should report all activity (suspected or real) of a criminal nature, unacceptable behaviour, or any suspicious activity immediately to the Porters lodge/Reception staff who will contact the appropriate College officer.
+In particular, everyone should report all activity (suspected or real) of a criminal nature, unacceptable behaviour, or any suspicious activity immediately to the Porters who will contact the appropriate College officer.